irohitdeshpande/ai-quiz-mern/README.md

     ```

 3. **Access the application:**
-    Open `http://localhost:3000` in your browser.
+    Open `http://localhost:3000` in your browser (preferably in incognito mode).

 Enjoy your personalized quiz experience!